decentral1se/tasty-discover/README.md

 [![Build Status](https://travis-ci.org/lwm/tasty-discover.svg?branch=master)](https://travis-ci.org/lwm/tasty-discover)

 # tasty-discover
-Automatic test discovery and runner for the Tasty framework.
+Automatic test discovery and runner for the [tasty framework][tasty-framework].

 ### Status
 So far, this package is only a hackage candidate.
 I'd like to see that change shortly but for now, to use this package in your projects, you'll need to get it from Github.
-See the [installation section][installdiscover] for more details.
+See the [installation section][install-discover] for more details.

 ### Example project
 See the [example project](https://github.com/lwm/tasty-discover/tree/master/tasty-discover-example).

 ### Integration
-If you are using [stack](https://github.com/commercialhaskell/stack), you can add the following to your `stack.yaml`:
+If you are using [stack][stack-haskell], you can add the following to your `stack.yaml`:

 ```
 packages: